Library Study Space is Open

 - Contact them via email, at email@example.com

-- Access to all of our physical collections is currently suspended.
+- Access to all of our physical collections is suspended until August 20.
 Sorry, we cannot scan materials.

 - Special Collections and University Archives can be reached at firstname.lastname@example.org.
 Check out their Primary Sources Online guide.